RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 UWI will also serve as host to LinuxBarbados.
 The group is organized by [Maurice Beckles](http://www.meetup.com/LinuxBarbados/members/143194822/), a Barbados-based open source enthusiast and IT technician at UWI.
 If you're in Barbados, be sure to ask him about his sink-or-swim introduction to Linux at a local bank!

 Notice the pattern: The conference (RubyCaribe) focuses on ChicagoRuby's core strength, Ruby.
-The monthly user group, LinuxBarbados, is a great vehicle for exploration into new areas including Linux, Ruby, embedded devices, and anything related to open source.
+The monthly user group, LinuxBarbados, is a great vehicle for exploring new areas including Linux, Ruby, embedded devices, and anything related to open source.
 Maurice Beckles and his team are headed for an exciting adventure!

 ###Conclusion
 A better title for this post might have been _One Way to Grow a User Group_.
 Every group will grow differently depending on its particular strengths and interests.
 Of course, groups that grow are likely to have a few things in common.
 Things like consistency, teamwork, iteration, and learning from mistakes.